DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Background and Related Work

 where $h_j$ are the neighbor embeddings and $M$, $A$ and $U$ are the message, aggregate and update functions.
 This is repeated for each node in the graph, creating an updated graph representation after one full cycle.
 Each layer in a GNN corresponds to one message passing iteration, which can be repeated to enable further message propagation.

 \paragraph{Node and Edge Prediction.}

-CensNet ~\cite{Jiang2019} predicts both node- and edge-level features through alternating spectral graph convolutions using the original graph for node embeddings and the line graph for edge embeddings.
-NENN ~\cite{Yang2020} extends this approach to spatial-based message passing and incorporates attention to both node- and edge-level layers.
+Convolution with edge-node switching network (CensNet) ~\cite{Jiang2019} learns both node- and edge-level features through alternating spectral graph convolutions using the original graph for node embeddings and the line graph for edge embeddings.
+Node and Edge Neural Network (NENN) ~\cite{Yang2020} extends this approach to spatial-based message passing and incorporates attention to both node- and edge-level layers.

 \paragraph{GNNs for Flood Modeling.}

 Initial studies adopted existing architectures for the hydrological context~\cite{Farahmand2023,Santos2023}.
 Further studies incorporated RNN components to explicitly capture the temporal aspect of flood dynamics~\cite{Kazadi2024,Roudbari2024,Zhao2020}, with some utilizing heterogeneous graph structures to encode diverse relationships within the system~\cite{Jiang2024,Luo2024}.